 - Fine-needle aspiration.
 During fine-needle aspiration, a long, thin needle is inserted into the suspicious area.
 A syringe is used to draw out fluid and cells for analysis.

 - Core needle biopsy.
 A larger needle with a cutting tip is used during core needle biopsy to draw a column of tissue out of a suspicious area.

 - Vacuum-assisted biopsy.
 During vacuum-assisted biopsy, a suction device increases the amount of fluid and cells that is extracted through the needle.
 This can reduce the number of times the needle must be inserted to collect an adequate sample.

-A skin (cutaneous) biopsy removes cells from the surface of your body.
+A skin biopsy removes cells from the surface of your body.
 A skin biopsy is used most often to diagnose skin conditions, including melanoma and other cancers.
-What type of skin biopsy you undergo will depend on the type of cancer suspected and the extent of the suspicious cells.
+The type of skin biopsy you undergo will depend on the type of cancer suspected and the extent of the suspicious cells.

 During a surgical biopsy, a surgeon makes an incision in your skin to access the suspicious area of cells.
 Examples of surgical biopsy procedures include surgery to remove a breast lump for a possible breast cancer diagnosis and surgery to remove a lymph node for a possible lymphoma diagnosis.

 Surgical biopsy procedures can be used to remove part of a suspicious area of cells.
 Or surgical biopsy may remove all of the cells.

 You may receive local anesthetics to numb the area of the biopsy.
 Some surgical biopsy procedures require general anesthetics to put you in a sleep-like state.
 You might need to stay in the hospital after the procedure.